lbarchive/kissgen/README.txt

                                  INSTALLATION

-There is no installation at the moment and probably would never have if only I use them, you need to manually set $PATH:
+There is no installation at the moment and probably would never have if I am the only person use them.

-    PATH=/path/to/kissgen/bin:$PATH

                                      USAGE